helix-foundation/currency/README.md

 These contracts are intended for deployment to the Ethereum blockchain.
 Once deployed, you can interact with the contracts using the standard Ethereum RPC mechanisms.
 The key contract functions are documented in the API sections of the component README files.

 ### Running the Linter, Tests and Coverage Report
-The commands below provide the basics to get set up developing following our conventions and standards - all code should pass the linter and prettier, all tests should pass, and code coverage should not decrease.
+The commands below provide the basics to get set up developing as well as outlining conventions and standards - all code should pass the linter and prettier, all tests should pass, and code coverage should not decrease.

 #### Linting + prettier
-We use `eslint` and `solhint` to lint the code in this repository.
-Additionally, our prettier enforces a clean code style for readability.
+`eslint` and `solhint` are used to lint the code in this repository.
+Additionally, the prettier enforces a clean code style for readability.
 You can run the linter and prettier using:
 ```
 npm run lint
 ```